 - If the destination host is present in a different network then the packet is delivered to the default gateway first which in turn delivers the packet to the destination host.

 - If ARP is not resolved then ARP will be resolved first.

 - MAC address never crosses its broadcast domain.

-Now we will try to ping from host A (IP address – 10.0.0.10) to host B (IP address – 22.214.171.124).
-First, AND operation is performed by source host between source IP address, source subnet mask and destination IP address, source subnet mask to know if the destination is present in same or different network.
+Now we will try to ping from host A (IP address – 10.0.0.10) to host B (IP address – 184.108.40.206).
+First, AND operation is performed by source host between source IP address, source subnet mask, and destination IP address, source subnet mask to know if the destination is present in same or different network.

-If the result is same then the destination is in same network otherwise in different network.
-Here, the destination is present in different network therefore the result will be different and the packet will be delivered to default gateway.
+If the result is the same then the destination is in the same network otherwise in a different network.
+Here, the destination is present in different networks, therefore, the result will be different and the packet will be delivered to a default gateway.

 We see that 2 messages are generated ICMP(purple) and ARP(green).
 ARP has been generated because ARP has not been resolved.

 Now as the ARP should be resolved first, therefore the ARP request will be broadcast which is received by switch:

 The switch in turn broadcast the ARP request to the host and the router.
 The PC discards the request and the router accepts it.